 Project partner: AquaVitas LLC.
 Funder: U.S. Department of Health & Human Services (HHS).
 In December 2020, the MWRD's Stickney, Calumet, O'Brien, Kirie and Egan WRPs were approved to participate in a national sewage surveillance study with the HHS that includes approximately 100 wastewater treatment plants and covers about 10 percent of the population (approximately 36 million people) in Phase 1.
-Phase 1 of the study will include sampling, analysis, and uploading the analytical data twice per week for six weeks.
+Phase 1 of the study includes sampling, analysis, and uploading the analytical data twice per week for six weeks.
 An optional Phase 2 test will include additional sampling from approximately 320 wastewater treatment plants covering about 30 percent of the population for another 9 weeks.
+All seven of the MWRD's WRPs, including Hanover Park and Lemont, were accepted in January 2021 to participate in Phase 2 of the study.

-Additional studies: The MWRD's scientists communicate regularly with the Illinois Water Environment Associa- tion (IWEA), the Illinois Association of Wastewater Agencies (IAWA), Water Research Foundation (WRF), the Water Environment Federation (WEF) and National Association of Clean Water Agencies (NACWA) to learn more about COVID-19, sewage surveillance, wastewater and biosolids analysis.
-The MWRD has also engaged with the U.S. Cen- ter for Disease Control (CDC), the Council for State and Territorial Epidemiologists and U.S. Environmental Pro- tection Agency (EPA) on the potential of national wastewater surveillance programs and stands ready to be called on for additional research.
+Additional studies: The MWRD's scientists communicate regularly with the Illinois Water Environment Association (IWEA), the Illinois Association of Wastewater Agencies (IAWA), Water Research Foundation (WRF), the Water Environment Federation (WEF) and National Association of Clean Water Agencies (NACWA) to learn more about COVID-19, sewage surveillance, wastewater and biosolids analysis.
+The MWRD has also engaged with the U.S. Center for Disease Control (CDC), the Council for State and Territorial Epidemiologists and U.S. Environmental Protection Agency (EPA) on the potential of national wastewater surveillance programs and stands ready to be called on for additional research.
 The MWRD follows the guidelines of the CDC and Illinois Department of Public Health (IDPH) and consults with local agencies like the Chicago Department of Public Health and Cook County Department of Public Health on how to best utilize sewage surveillance data.
 In September 2020, the MWRD signed a letter of support to the California Association of Sanitation Agencies for requesting funding support for sewage surveillance for COVID-19 from several non-profit organizations.